Skip to Content

 PINE AND PAINT LLC Pumpkin Bowl Planter Drink Holder Large ResinPumpkin Bowl Planter & Drink Holder – Large ResinAmazon buy button

-Practical, reusable, and convenient – these are the words that came to my mind when I saw this online.
-If you’re in the mood for something subtle and simple then this is it.
-It’s a medium-sized planter that can come in handy for a variety of plants.
+These words came to my mind when I saw this online: practical, reusable, and convenient.
+If you’re in the mood for something subtle and simple, this is it.
+It’s a medium-sized planter that can come in handy for various plants.

 The best part is that it’s made from resin and coated with hard-wearing paint.
 That means you can reuse it every year without any trouble at all.